 According to Foster Wallace, this level of consciousness means “being aware enough to choose what you pay attention to and to choose how you construct meaning from experience.
 Because if you cannot exercise this kind of choice in adult life, you will be totally hosed.”

 What Foster Wallace is in essence referring to is the inescapable truth that we must understand the nature of our own mind.
 And stemming from that, we must consider our thoughts, words and actions – the only tools we have at our disposal to create our life’s conditions.

 Thus, in beginning to realise our full potential, we must first simply slow down and observe our thoughts, without judgement.
 Meditation is a technique that allows us to do this.
 It’s like holding up a mirror to our mind and becoming curious and interested in what we find.

 Meditation is a practice that is useful for men from all walks of life.
 Centuries ago, warrior classes across many different cultures used meditation to instil a clear mind and a courageous heart.
-The Samurai are perhaps the most famous, meditating upon death on a daily basis so they could fight without fear.
+The Samurai are perhaps the most famous, meditating upon death on a daily basis.

 Famous thinkers such as Charles Darwin and Immanuel Kant practised a form of ‘walking meditation’ and both proclaimed they had their biggest breakthroughs during these times.